dart-archive/www.dartlang.org/src/site/docs/tutorials/polymer-intro/index.markdown

   </li>
 </ul>

-##Including Polymer.dart in your application {#bootstrap}
+##Including polymer.dart in your application {#bootstrap}

-To use Polymer.dart features such as custom elements, you need to include Polymer in both the HTML side and the Dart side of your app.
+To use polymer.dart features such as custom elements, you need to include Polymer in both the HTML side and the Dart side of your app.